 Depression is a mood disorder that leads to feeling of sadness and loss of interest.
 While sadness is a normal human feeling and we all do feel sad, moody or low often, in depression, some people feel these feelings intensely, for longer duration of time may be for weeks, months or even longer and sometimes with no reason.
 Episode of depression persist for longer duration and can affect how one feels, think and behave and can lead to a variety of emotional and physical problems.
-Someone in depression may have trouble doing normal day-to-day activities, and sometimes may feel as if life isn’t worth living.
+Someone in depression may have trouble doing normal day-to-day activities, and sometimes may feel as if life isn't worth living.
+More than episodes of sadness, depression isn’t a condition that can fade away on its own.
+Depression may require long-term treatment.
+Most people suffering from depression feel better with medication, psychotherapy or both.
+Symptoms: Depression occurs once during life and people suffer from multiple episodes.
+During these episodes, symptoms occur most of the day, almost every day and includes:

 - Extreme sadness, emptiness or hopelessness and tearfulness